CubicStone31/PDBReader/README.md

 ## Supported platform

-The program is tested on Windows 10 x64, and should be woking any windows version.
+The program is tested on Windows 10 x64, and should be woking on any version of windows.